jasonaaronwilson/c-armyknife-lib/README.md

 defined opcodes.
 The bottom N bits of the opcode then specifies the format of the instruction so that the instruction can be decoded even if it's name, numbers of registers, etc.

+Order of instruction arguements always follows from source, then a target, and finally a constant.